cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - How can you assign a public IP address to a running instance that doesn't have one?

   Assigning an EIP to an instance is a two-step process.
 First you must allocate an EIP, and then you must associate it with an ENI.

+- Enabling point-in-time RDS snapshots is sufficient to give you a recovery point objective (RPO) of less than 10 minutes.

+  True.